drcount-root/JavaScript-Concepts/Promise/README.md

 And allows you to specify a callback function to be called when the value becomes available (Promise get resolved).

-### A good example of promise in real life - Resume selection process for job opportunity

 There are 3 states of Promise -